 Modern technology has made recreating any vintage look easy, like the gorgeous vintage lattice-like halo in the form of this traditional ring.
-These rings look amazing when colour is incorporated into it, almost delivering a vibrant luxury.
+These rings look amazing when colour is incorporated into them, almost delivering a vibrant luxury.
 However, white isn’t too dull as well and creates a perfect accessory for the bride’s mother.

-An opulent round pearl-embellished ring adorned with a rawa lined traditional floral motif and handcrafted with gold-plated silver, get your hands on this Pearl-Lined Embellished Ring and greet those guests with the warmest smile.
+An opulent round pearl-embellished ring adorned with a rawa-lined traditional floral motif and handcrafted with gold-plated silver, get your hands on this Pearl-Lined Embellished Ring and greet those guests with the warmest smile.

-For The Bride’s Bhabhis, Mausis & Chachis
+Wedding Jewellery For The Bride’s Bhabhis, Mausis & Chachis

 1. The Multi-Fan Necklace